elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

 - {:.pr.i} It rises ...
 From the depths of the earth, it rises ...
-The Black surge rises ... waves of screams ... swamps of animal odors ... the storm foaming up bare feet ... and it teems with others running down mountain trails, climbing the ravine escarpments; obscene and wild torrents, feeders of chaotic rivers, of rotten seas, of convulsive oceans with the sooty laughter of machetes and cheap booze ...
+The Black surge rises ... howling waves ... swamps of animal odors ... the storm of barefooted foam ... and it spouts even more running down mountain trails, climbing the ravine escarpments; obscene and wild torrents, feeders of chaotic rivers, of rotten seas, of convulsive oceans with the sooty laughter of machetes and cheap booze ...

 - {:.sp} The Chorus.